did-method-plc/did-method-plc/README.md

 ## Possible Future Changes

-The set of allowed ("blessed") public key cryptographic curves may expanded over time, slowly.
+The set of allowed ("blessed") public key cryptographic algorithms (aka, curves) may expanded over time, slowly.
+Likewise, support for additional "blessed" CID types and parameters may be expanded over time, slowly.

+The recovery time window may become configurable, within constraints, as part of the DID metadata itself.

-Support for "DID Controllers" might be useful in the context of atproto.
+Support for "DID Controller Delegation" could be useful (eg, in the context of atproto PDS hosts), and may be incorporated.

-Support for multiple "handles" for the same DID is being considered, but no final decision has been made yet.
+In the context of atproto, support for multiple "handles" for the same DID is being considered, with a single "primary" handle.
+But no final decision has been made yet.

 We welcome proposals for small additions to make `did:plc` more generic and reusable for applications other than atproto.
 But no promises: atproto will remain the focus for the near future.

 Moving governance of the `did:plc` method, and operation of registry servers, out of the sole control of Bluesky PBLLC is something we are enthusiastic about.
+Audit log snapshots, mirroring, and automated third-party auditing have all been considered as mechanisms to mitigate the centralized nature of the PLC server.

+The size of the `verificationMethods`, `alsoKnownAs`, and `service` mappings/arrays may be specifically constrained.
+And the maximum DAG-CBOR size may be constrained.

+As an anti-abuse mechanisms, the PLC server load balancer restricts the number of HTTP requests per time window.
+The limits are generous, and operating large services or scraping the operation log should not run in to limits.
+Specific per-DID limits on operation rate may be introduced over time.
+For example, no more than N operations per DID per rotation key per 24 hour window.

+A "DID PLC history explorer" web interface would make the public nature of the DID audit log more publicly understandable.

+It is concievable that longer DID PLCs, with more of the SHA-256 characters, will be supported in the future.
+It is also concievable that a different hash algorithm would be allowed.
+Any such changes would allow existing DIDs in their existing syntax to continue being used.